cmeza432/academic-kickstart/content/authors/admin/_index.md

 ---

 Carlos Meza is currently a student at The University of Texas at Arlington pursuing a Bachelors degree in Computer Science for Software Engineer and graduates in December of 2019.
-Projects include working with C++ and GTK+, Android Studio using Java and MySql, Bluetooth Tire Caps using Pybluez library in Python and MySql.
+Projects include making an app for C++, Android Studio, and Python and Java.
+Also created local databases for those apps in MySql.
+Have worked with GUI coding libraries such as GTK+ and Java Swing.
+Senior Design project involved using PyBluez from Python's bluetooth library by creating BLE Tire Caps.